Caseyj8094/caseyj8094.github.io/index.md

 # Casey Jenson

 I am the program assistant at [Earth Lab](https://earthlab.colorado.edu/our-team/casey-jenson) and [ESIIL](https://esiil.org/) and a Professional Research Associate at [CIRES](https://cires.colorado.edu/) at the University of Colorado Boulder.
-I am also a member of the North Central Regional Invasive Species and Climate Change ([RISCC](https://nc-riscc.org/)) Network.
+I am also a member of the North Central Regional Invasive Species and Climate Change ([RISCC](https://nc-riscc.org/)).

 ## Background
-I earned my Bachelor of Arts in Envrionmental Science and Graphic Design from [Concordia College](https://www.concordiacollege.edu/) in Dec 2020.
+I earned my Bachelor of Arts in Envrionmental Science and Graphic Design from [Concordia College](https://www.concordiacollege.edu/) in December 2020.

-In the fall of 2024 I will be attending The University of Colorado's Master of Science in Environmental Sciences program.
+I am currently a graduate student in The University of Colorado's Master of Science in Environmental Sciences program.

 My background and interests are in:
 - Invasive Species Biogeography
 - Ecology
-- Water quality
+- Water Quality
 - Science Communication

-I've also led several research projects in microplastics, ecology, conservation, invasive speices biogeography, and marine science.
+I've also led several research projects within a range of topics including,  microplastics, ecology, conservation, invasive speices biogeography, and marine science.

 ## Biography
-I was born and raised in the lakes region of Minnesota where I gained a passion for science behind our environment.
-Currently, I reside in Colorado where I am gaining firsthand knowledge of the Front Range region of the Rockies.
+I was born and raised in the lakes region of Minnesota where I gained a passion for environmental scinece and ecology.
+Currently, I reside in Colorado where I am learning about and enjoying the Front Range region of the Rocky Mountains.

 ## Events
 Below are notable workshops and trainings that I've helped develop & coordinate:
 - [2024 NASA-ESIIL](https://esiil.org/hyr-sense) Hyperspectral and Thermal Remote Sensing for Environmental Justice
 - [2024 ESIIL Innovation Summit](https://esiil.org/innovation-summit): Big Data for Environmental Resilience and Adaptation
 - 2023 - 2024 NC RISCC Ecological Transformation Workshop Series
-- 2023 & 2024 ESIIL Innovation Summit
+- 2023 ESIIL Innovation Summit

 ## Workshops & Trainings
 Below are notable trainings and workshops that I've attended & completed:
-- 2024 NASA ARSET - Invasive Species Monitoring with Remote Sensing Certificate
+- 2024 Invasive Species Monitoring with Remote Sensing Certificate, [NASA ARSET](https://appliedsciences.nasa.gov/get-involved/training/english/arset-invasive-species-monitoring-remote-sensing)
-- 2024 Macrosystems Ecology For All (MEFA) Second Annual Meeting
+- 2024 Macrosystems Ecology For All Second Annual Meeting, [MEFA](https://erenweb.org/mefa-home/), EREN
-- 2024 Equity Focused Dialogic Skills Workshop series
+- 2024 Equity Focused Dialogic Skills Workshop series, University of Colorado Boulder
-- 2024 How Temporary Assignments Boost Innovation, powered by MIT SMR
+- 2024 How Temporary Assignments Boost Innovation, powered by MIT SMR at the University of Colorado Boulder
-- 2024 Working Collaboratively with Experts
+- 2024 Working Collaboratively with Experts, University of Colorado Boulder
-- 2023-2024 NC CASC Science Communication Training series
+- 2023-2024 Science Communication Training series, [NC CASC](https://nccasc.colorado.edu/)
-- Dec 2023 NC CASC The Art and Science of Developing a Menu of Climate Change Adaptation Actions for Managing Wildlife and Ecosystems
+- Dec 2023 The Art and Science of Developing a Menu of Climate Change Adaptation Actions for Managing Wildlife and Ecosystems, [NC CASC](https://nccasc.colorado.edu/)

 ## Publications